Ask Elton

 10.52.2 Explain the role of human error in aviation accidents.

-Human error is a significant factor in many aviation accidents.
+Human error can play a significant role in aviation accidents.

-Pilots, air traffic controllers, and maintenance personnel are all capable of making mistakes that can lead to accidents.
+Pilots, air traffic controllers, and maintenance crews are all human and can make mistakes.

 • fatigue,